Saransh-cpp/MemeBoi/README.md

 A meme API written with javascript, node.js and express.js that scraps meme links from reddit's API.

+(Though the API was intended to fetch memes, it can be used to fetch images from any subreddit.
+For example - `http://meme-boii.herokuapp.com/Awww/10` will give you cute images of dogs and cats rather than memes.)

 # Usage

 1. Open the [deployment](https://meme-boii.herokuapp.com/).